SLE-E3SM/SLE-E3SM.github.io/highlights.md

 Press releases for the broader ISMIP6 project that ProSPect contributed to in numerous ways can be found here, from [NASA](https://www.nasa.gov/feature/goddard/2020/emissions-could-add-15-inches-to-2100-sea-level-rise-nasa-led-study-finds) and here, from [LANL](https://www.lanl.gov/discover/news-release-archive/2020/September/0917-ice-sheets.php).

-BISICLES ice sheet model [flyer](https://e3sm.org/wp-content/uploads/2018/08/ResearchHighlight_BISICLES.pdf)

-MALI ice sheet model [flyer](https://climatemodeling.science.energy.gov/sites/default/files/technical-highlights/TechnicalHighlight_MALI.pdf)

-E3SM earth system model [homepage](https://e3sm.org/)
+Flyers with more information on the BISICLES and MALI ice sheet models can be found here: [BISICLES](https://e3sm.org/wp-content/uploads/2018/08/ResearchHighlight_BISICLES.pdf), [MALI](https://climatemodeling.science.energy.gov/sites/default/files/technical-highlights/TechnicalHighlight_MALI.pdf)

+*ProSPect* ice sheet models will ultimately contribute to DOE's Energy Exascale Earth Systaem Model (E3SM) project.
+More information can be found at the E3SM [homepage](https://e3sm.org/).